 - a North point.

 You can view the location of registered bores on Natural Resource (NR) Maps.

 Find out more about bore construction.

 Step 2.
-Submit
+Submit the application

-Submit your application to Water Resources.
+You must submit your application to Water Resources.

 Applications will take up to two weeks to process.